-It must also be noted that the Australian Government allows international students to change providers after completing six months of the Principal Course.
+It must also be noted that the Australian Government (Department of Home Affairs) allows international students to change providers after completing six months of the Principal Course.
 It is therefore attractive for students to change schools or move to other colleges to undertake VET courses, especially when they find the challenge of the Preliminary and HSC Courses too difficult.
 The school offers assistance to improve their academic performance throughout the process of counselling and prior to them leaving the school.